mklarqvist/libflagstats/README.md

 # FlagStats

 These functions compute the summary statistics for the SAM FLAG field (flagstat) using fast SIMD instructions.
 They are based on the [positional-popcount](https://github.com/mklarqvist/positional-popcount) (`pospopcnt`) subroutines and assumes that data is available as contiguous streams (e.g. column projection).
 In this example, we use block sizes of 512k records (1 MB).
+Currently, this example requires AVX-256 but is easily rewritten to support any instruction set.

 ## Speedup